RajLabMSSM/echolocatoR/README.md

 ### \[Optional\] [Docker/Singularity](https://rajlabmssm.github.io/echolocatoR/articles/docker)

-`echolocatoR` now how its own dedicated Docker/Singularity container!
+`echolocatoR` now has its own dedicated Docker/Singularity container!
 This greatly reduces issues related to system dependency conflicts and provides a containerized interface for Rstudio through your web browser.
 See [here for installation